 Anthony Mackay AM

-We are excited to bring you a program of inspiring speakers from around the world.
+We were excited to bring you a program of inspiring speakers from around the world.
 Please click on the speaker image to learn more.

 Freddy has led the development of The Aegis Trust’s peace education programme in Rwanda and is now leading Aegis’ work to take this model beyond the borders of Rwanda.